 Cloud Pub/Sub topics stream your log entries to other applications or repositories.

-You can export logs to destinations in any project, so long as the destination authorizes the sink's service account as a writer.
+You can export logs to destinations in any project, so long as the export destination authorizes the sink's service account as a writer.

 For more information, see Destination permissions.

-Aggregated export.
+Aggregated Exports.
 The

 How sinks work

-Every time a log entry arrives in a project, folder, billing account, or organization resource, Stackdriver Logging compares the log entry to the sinks in that resource.
-Each sink whose filter matches the log entry writes a copy of the log entry to the sink's destination.
+Every time a log entry arrives in a project, folder, billing account, or organization resource, Logging compares the log entry to the sinks in that resource.
+Each sink whose filter matches the log entry writes a copy of the log entry to the sink's export destination.

-Since exporting happens for new log entries only, you cannot export log entries that Stackdriver Logging received before your sink was created.
+Since exporting happens for new log entries only, you cannot export log entries that Logging received before your sink was created.

 To create or modify a sink, you must have the IAM roles Owner or Logging/Logs Configuration Writer in the sink's parent resource.
 To view existing sinks, you must have the IAM roles Viewer or Logging/Logs Viewer in the sink's parent resource.
 For more information, see Access Control.